mjbellantoni/jigsaw/README.md

 ### Retrieving a list of companies

-You can search for companies and you'll receive an array of JigSaw::CompanyBasic objects in return.
-These contain some, but not all of the information associated with a company.
+You can search for companies and you'll receive three pieces of information:
+ 1. The number of hits found by this search.
+ 2. The number of records being returned.
+ 3. The actual records as an array of JigSaw::CompanyBasic objects.

 Searches are refined using these arguments.